homeshell/demo-projects-python/README.md

 # demo-projects-python
-showcase of personal projects
+Here is a showcase of personal projects & academic assignments

-the files committed here are to *build a portfolio* of coding projects for the purpose of *sharing my work with others*
+The programs committed here are to *build a portfolio* of coding projects for the purpose of *sharing my work with others*.

-Brief description of each file: basic_timer - first python project ever made. a personal project both for fun and learning.
+Brief description of each program: basic_timer - First Python project ever made.
+A personal project both for fun and learning.

-Knight_Project - first formally assigned python project. it was academically graded which aided in focusing on what to concepts to implement.
+Knight_Project - A formally assigned Python project.
+It was academically assigned which aided in deciding on what to concepts to implement.

 Current contributions focused mainly on: